jlebon/textern/README.md

 ```

 On the other hand, `gvim` by default will fork and detach.
-One must also make sure to pass the `-f` switch for it to
+One must thus make sure to pass the `-f` switch for it to
 stay in the foreground:

 ```